 Recipe Origins

-The Bahamas received the recipe (and changed the name) likely around 1780 when the American War for Independence caused American citizens/slaveholders to flee the country and arrive in the Bahamas with their slaves, who brought the recipe with them.
+The Bahamas received the recipe (and ditched the cornmeal) likely around 1780 when the American War for Independence caused American slaveholders in Southern states to flee the country.
+They came to the Bahamas for their slaves to work cotton plantations and brought the recipe with them.

 Why Make this Recipe